 I have included the signals on this page just as a souvenir, without intending to give more information on them.
-As I have time, I will provide links to sites giving information, if available.
+As I have time, I may provide links to sites giving information, if available.

 |Main signal showing stop.
 As this signal does not carry a [P] board,

 passing is not permitted unless by special order.